- Principles of Carcass Ultrasound

 |Feedlot Steers & Heifers (days)|

 After determining the correct scanning time for a group of cattle, the producer needs to contact a “certified” ultrasound technician.
 In order for their data to be accepted by the various breed associations, ultrasound technicians are required to meet a set of minimum standards for image quality, data accuracy and knowledge of ultrasound technology determined by the Ultrasound Guidelines Council (UGC).
 Only images collected by a UGC “certified” technician can be used to calculate carcass ultrasound EPDs.
-A list of certified technicians can be obtained from the breed association and in many case 0189 s will be published in breed association journals.
+A list of certified technicians can be obtained from the breed association 0199 and in many cases will be published in breed association journals.
 Shopping around for a certified technician is a good idea.
 A local technician is the most obvious initial choice, simply because of location and ease of scheduling.
 Scheduling with a technician may be easier if scanning is coordinated with other breeders in your area, particularly if there are a relatively small number of cattle to scan 2235 (< 30 head).
 With more cattle to scan, technician travel and set expenses should decrease.
 Simply schedule ultrasound data collection with neighbors to reduce costs or gather cattle at a central location.
 Most technicians charge a flat fee per animal plus interpretation and travel expenses; therefore, technicians who are closer will probably have lower travel expenses.
 Most technicians charge between $15 and $25 per animal, with variable rates for larger numbers of cattle measured.

 It is the producer?s responsibility to obtain all necessary paperwork and have the facilities in proper working order.
 The producer should contact the breed association and inform them of his/her intentions to collect ultrasound data.
 The association will then send barnsheets that include all necessary information, such as: registration numbers, date of birth, sex, etc?.
 The producer will need to fill in management codes and contemporary group codes.
 The breed association can help with these forms and describe their specific requirements.
 It is also the producer?s responsibility to ensure that their cattle-handling facilities are adequate for animal restraint and for the safety of both the technician and the cattle.
 A squeeze chute with fold-down side panels is best.
 A clean working area with a grounded power source (110v) is also required, preferably chute-side.
 It is best if there is a dedicated circuit to the chute-side power source, free from electrical interference that may be caused by other equipment, such as electrical motors.
 The producer should discuss the facilities with the technician so that proper arrangements can be made (Silcox, 2002).